Hendon Mosque has been providing burial services to the Muslim community for many years.

 Salamo aleikom Sheikh Ibrahim,

-On behalf the Veseli family I would like to take this opportunity to thank you and your colleagues for the service and prayers for our dear mother this week.
+On behalf of the Veseli family I would like to take this opportunity to thank you and your colleagues for the service and prayers for our dear mother this week.
 My wife and her sister would like it to be known that the sisters were very professional throughout ghosl which was a difficult process for them to be part of.
 You have shown good leadership and communication with the family was first class.

 With warmest regards